-Channel Islands National Park is made up of five islands, and exploring all of them could literally take you weeks if not months.
+Channel Islands National Park is made up of five islands, and exploring all of them could take you weeks.

 Most boat tours depart to Channel Islands from Ventura Harbor where the Channel Island National Park is also located.
 But don’t confuse Ventura with Santa Barbara as they are two separate cities, and it will take you between 30 and 40 minutes to get from Santa Barbara to Ventura via Highway 101.

 When I visited Channel Island National Park, I used the operator called Island Packers tour company which is located right next to the harbor.
 You can look at their schedule online and boat tours to all of the islands within Channel Island National Park.

 Another option is to book a private tour of Channel Islands.
 While sailing on an individual yacht through the Pacific is no doubt a cool experience, it comes with a hefty price tag.

 24. Enjoy the views in Lotusland

 Dubbed as one of the most beautiful gardens in the world, Lotusland can be reached by car from downtown Santa Barbara.

 Over the course of its history, this popular venue has had three owners, but it was the opera singer Madame Gonna Walska who transformed it into the exotic display that features agaves, cacti and euphorbia, among many other plants.
 The highlights of the park include Palm Garden; Blue Garden; and the Japanese Garden.